nayasinghania/sjsu-notes/Spring 2025/LING 21/Language.md

 	- Those things to which it clearly does not apply
 	- Those things to which it may or may not apply
 - Nearly all words are vague to some degree
+- Varying level of vagueness
+	- Precise - triangle, prime number
+	- Moderately vague - vehicle
+	- Extremely vague  - rich, obscene
+>[!example]
+>- The shoes were expensive
+>- The parents and teachers spoke to each other.
+They were impressed
+>- Is there a lot of homework for this class
+>- Is the final exam going to be difficult
 ### Appropriateness of Vague Language
 - It allows us to speak with suitable caution
 - It frequently adds richness subtlety and complexity to poetry and other literary forms